 "Boots & Bandages on horses and ponies (including but not limited to Tendon boots, Brushing boots & Fetlock boots) with rigid or semi-rigid plastic or foam inserts concealed or not concealed underneath the inner lining and or boots that apply or have the potential to apply direct pressure to the tendon are not permitted to be used anywhere on the showground.
 Failure to comply will incur disqualification"

 We generally call these "Pinch Boots", or "Flick Boots".
 After consulting BSJA, the only boot we sell that is classified as being banned for competition is the eQuick eUp boot shown below...

-Please note the eQUick eUp is still ok for FEI competition or for home use.
+Please note the eQUick eUp is still ok for home use.

-BSJA have confirmed that the Veredus Pro Jump, in both the velcro and elastic snap closure versions, does not fall under this rule, and that they are fine to use in any BSJA class excluding those listed in Rule 15.
+BSJA have confirmed that the Veredus Pro Jump, in both the velcro and elastic snap closure versions, and mini versions does not fall under this rule, and that they are fine to use in any BSJA class excluding those listed in Rule 15.